Taylor dismisses claims he is ducking Catterall

 "People saying I'm scared and this and that, it's absolute nonsense.
 If I was scared, I wouldn't have been undisputed world champion.
 I'm scared to fight no-one."

-Taylor, who thinks the Englishman would lose to anyone in the top 10, pointed out that he was under no obligation to fight Catterall again.
+Taylor, who believes the Englishman would lose to anyone in the top 10, pointed out he was under no obligation to fight Catterall again.

+"I could have gone on to much bigger fights and got offered much bigger fights, a lot more lucrative opportunities," he says.

 "Boxing fans are quite fickle.
 They're quick to forget."

-Taylor tore the planter fascia tendon in his foot while training for the rematch.
+Taylor tore the plantar fascia tendon in his foot while training for the rematch.

-The injury will prevent him training for six-to-eight weeks and the Scot identified late May/early June as a possible target to return to the ring.
+The injury will prevent him training for six to eight weeks and the Scot has identified late May or early June as a possible target to return to the ring.

 There is doubt as to when and, indeed, if the rematch will eventually take place.

-Taylor, who has fought only once, against Catterall, since becoming undisputed lightweight champion of the world with victory over Jose Ramirez in May 2021, believes he is destined to fight the 29-year-old again.
+The first fight against Catterall is Taylor's only bout since he became undisputed lightweight champion of the world with victory over Jose Ramirez in May 2021.

+But he believes he is destined to fight the 29-year-old Englishman again.

 "I don't think the fight is going to go anywhere," he adds.
 "I wouldn't expect Jack to sit around and wait for me to get better.